Contra Roosh V. on Evolution

 Yet if what The Selfish Gene says is true, what else can that book be, but manipulation of its readers by the genes of Richard Dawkins, striving for their own maximal replication?

 Richard Dawkins’ genes didn’t consciously write his book to reproduce themselves.
-He was motivated by his emotions, which shaped his life choices, which (by a very complex and somewhat random process) led him to being a professor and a writer of books.
-Dawkins was striving for success in his field, for social status, for money and power, because these things gave him emotional satisfaction.
+He was motivated by his emotions, which shaped his life choices, which (by a very complex and somewhat random process) led him to become a professor and an author.
+He was striving for success in his field, for social status, for money and power, because he valued those things.

 If “all” communication was deceptive, you would be confused as to what you’re even reading right now, and take an agonizing amount of time to process a single sentence.

-Who said all communication was deceptive?
+Who said that all communication is deceptive?
 It is selfish, but it is not all deceptive.
-Whether it is deceptive depends on the intent of the communicator.
+Whether it is deceptive or not depends on the intent of the communicator.
 Our brains do invest a considerable amount of processing power on detecting deception, but only when such knowledge is useful to us.

 The veneer idea is false